 NOTE: Please always supervise your cat when offering tiny objects such as plastic toys.
 If your cat has pica, it’s best to keep plastic objects such as bread ties or milk rings out of reach of your cat for her own safety.
 Pica is the urge to consume non-edible items such as wool, plastic or cardboard.

 Do you feed wet food?
 No problem!

 What’s great about using these plastic egg cartons is that you can also offer wet food.
 The plastic carton can be washed after each feeding.

 Please watch the video below to see how we have presented the cat grass food tray to our curious clowder.
-It’s just over two minutes long and shows how you can use both dry kibbles as well as wet food in the different egg carton compartments.
+It’s just over two minutes long and shows how you can use both dry kibbles and wet food in the different egg carton compartments.
 Those kitty paws were really working it.

 Now that Sly Pie is learning to slow down when eating, it also looks like he’s less worried about another cat stealing his food.
 Great!
 However, we’re still waiting patiently for him to close the last button on that waistcoat 🙂

 Have you tried feeding your cats with food puzzles, homemade or bought?
 Please chirp in the comments below.

 For more inspiring ways to your cat’s heart pounce on board with us to receive unique and fun DIY cat hacks, environment enrichment tips and lifestyle, reviews and giveaways.